 - Advanced Practitioner Members.
 Non-orthopaedic surgeons who are ineligible for Active membership and demonstrate an advanced level of knowledge or contributions in the science of arthroscopy are eligible for Advanced Practitioner membership.
 The category includes individuals with the following degrees: MD, DO, DDS, DMD, DVM, EdD, ATC, PT, and RN.
 Advanced Practitioner members shall pay dues.
 Advanced Practitioner members shall participate in meetings and educational courses, may serve on committees at the request of the President, but shall have no voting rights and shall not hold office.

 - International Members.
 Medical and osteopathic doctors certified by the Orthopaedic Board or college in the country where they practice or had training that corresponds to that required by the American Board of Orthopaedic Surgery, the Royal College of Physicians and Surgeons of Canada, or the Consejo Mexicano de Orthopedia, are eligible for membership as International members.
 International members shall pay dues to the association.
-International members shall have no voting rights and may not hold office, but may serve on committees
+International members shall have voting rights, may hold office and may serve on committees.

 - Resident/Fellow Members.
 Medical or osteopathic physicians who are enrolled in a certified orthopaedic residency program or enrolled in a fellowship within North America are eligible for membership as Resident/Fellow members.
 Resident/Fellow members shall not be eligible to vote, serve on committees, or hold office.
 Membership in this category will automatically convert to Associate membership with the completion of the residency/fellowship program.
 Fellow status ends 2 years post resident graduation.

 - Senior Members.
-Any Active member who is at minimum 65 years of age and no longer surgically operating shall be eligible to become a senior member.
+Any Active member who is at minimum 65 years of age, no longer surgically operating, and has been an active member for over 10 years shall be eligible to become a senior member.
 Senior members shall pay dues to the association.
 Senior Members shall have the right to vote at all meetings of the members of the Association, may serve on committees and may hold office.

 Section 3.08 Criteria for Continued Membership.
 The Board of Directors is authorized to adopt from time to time eligibility criteria for continued membership in the Association; such criteria may include, but need not be limited to, evidence of continued medical education.
 Failure to comply with such criteria, as adopted, shall result in termination of membership unless otherwise determined by the Board.